-Size polydispersity has mostly been studied, but recently purely energy polydisperse systems have become the target of investigations as they pose interesting model systems, although their glass-forming ability are not enhanced compared to that of size-polydisperse systems \cite{ingebrigtsen2016}.
-Previous studies \cite{shagolsem2015a,shagolsem2015b,rabin2016} found that energy polydisperse systems self-organize after the specific energy value, an effect that becomes more pronounced with decreasing temperature.
-Energy (and size) polydispersity have also been studied \cite{ingebrigtsen2015,ingebrigtsen2016,ing21} with respect to their isomorphs, which are curves in the thermodynamic phase diagram along which structure and dynamics are invariant to a good approximation \cite{paper4,dyr18}.
+Size polydispersity has mainly been studied, but recently purely energy-polydisperse systems have become the target of investigations as they pose interesting model systems \cite{ingebrigtsen2016}.
+Previous studies of ``all particles are different'' models \cite{shagolsem2015a,shagolsem2015b,rabin2016} found that energy polydisperse systems self-organize according to particle energies, an effect that becomes more pronounced with decreasing temperature.
+References \onlinecite{shagolsem2015a} and \cite{shagolsem2015b} studied two-dimensional energy-polydisperse Lennard-Jones (LJ) systems and found very small, yet clearly discernible differences between average properties such as melting curves, etc., compared to those of the one-component LJ fluid with the same average interaction energy.
+Polydispersity has also been studied \cite{ingebrigtsen2015,ingebrigtsen2016,ing21} with respect to their isomorphs, which are curves in the thermodynamic phase diagram along which structure and dynamics are invariant to a good approximation \cite{IV,dyr18}.

-In this paper we compare size and energy polydispersity with respect how they affect the structure and dynamics of simple liquids (primarily Lennard-Jones systems).
-In contrast to well-known effects for size polydispersity, we find that the average structure and dynamics are largely unchanged when introducing energy polydispersity, a result that applies even under strong phase separation.
-We argue that this finding is related to the fact that the average force distribution also is virtually unchanged by the introduction of energy polydispersity, which is not the case for size polydispersity.
+In this paper we compare size and energy polydispersity with respect how they affect the structure and dynamics of simple liquids, primarily Lennard-Jones systems.
+In contrast to the well-known significant effects of size polydispersity, we find that the average structure and dynamics are largely unchanged when introducing energy polydispersity, a result that applies even when the system phase separates.
+We argue that this finding is related to the fact that the average force distribution is virtually unchanged by the introduction of energy polydispersity, which is not the case for size polydispersity.

 The next section provides details on the models studied and the simulations used, after which the size vs. energy polydispersity comparison is presented.